kube-aws/kube-spot-termination-notice-handler/README.md

 Show where things are happening by setting the `CLUSTER` environment variable to whatever you call your cluster.
 Very handy if you have several clusters that report to the same Slack channel.

+## Using ASG for instances
+Add "ASG_NAME" environment variable in case you want the handler to detach the instance when termination notice is available.
+DesiredCapacity will not be reduced while detaching the instance, which will cause the replacement spot node to be launched.

 Example Pod Spec:

 ```